CBergane/Battleship/README.md

 12. Make sure that Python is first and not NodeJs, you can change the order of them by dragging and dropping them.
 13. Add a config var.
 The key will be "PORT" and the value is "8000", make sure you spell PORT in all capital letters.
 13. Navigate to the deploy tab.
-14. Scroll down and select the "Manual Deploy" and select "Deploy Branch".
+14. Scroll down and select "Manual Deploy" and select "Deploy Branch".
 15. Heruko will notify you when the app is successfully deployed.
 16. If you want to rebuild your app automatically you can also select the 'Enable Automatic Deploys' button which will then rebuild the app every time you push any changes.